 Figure 6.2.12.2-1: Data collection from LCS system

-1. NWDAF requests the location related information from GMLC about a target UE (that may be identified by aSUPI) or a group of target UEs (identified by a group ID).
+1. NWDAF requests the location information from GMLC about a target UE (that may be identified by an SUPI) or a group of target UEs (identified by a group ID).

 2. GMLC interacts within LCS system to obtain the UE's location information.
-If privacy verification is required, GLMC will interact with UE before sending the location information to NWDAF.
+If privacy verification is required, GLMC will interact with UE via AMF before sending the location information to NWDAF.

-3.1 If it is Immediate Location Request, GMLC sends the location service response including the location estimate to the NWDAF.
+3.1 If it is Immediate Location Request, GMLC sends the location service response including the location information for the target UE (or a group of target UEs) within a short time period as specified in clause 4.1a.4 of 23.273[39] to the NWDAF.

-3.2 If it is Deferred Location Request, GMLC sends the location service response including the indication of event occurrence to the NWDAF.
+3.2 If it is Deferred Location Request, GMLC sends the location service response including the indication of event occurrence and location information if requested for the target UE (or group of target UEs) at some future time (or times) as specified in clause 4.1a.5 of 23.273[39] to the NWDAF.